 Figure 6.2.1-1: Functional model for the CAPIF to support 3rd party API providers

 The CAPIF core function in the PLMN trust domain supports service APIs from both the PLMN trust domain and the 3rd party trust domain having business relationship with PLMN.
 The API invokers may exist within the PLMN trust domain, or within the 3rd party trust domain or outside of both the PLMN trust domain and the 3rd party trust domain.
 The API provider domain 1 offers the service APIs from the PLMN operator.
 The API provider domain 2 offers the service APIs from the 3rd party.
-When the 3rd party API provider is a trusted 3rd party of the PLMN, the API provider domain 1 also offers the service APIs from the 3rd party.
+When the 3rd party API provider is a trusted 3rd party of the PLMN, the API provider domain 1 may also offer the service APIs from the 3rd party.

-The API invoker 2 within the PLMN trust domain interacts with the CAPIF core function via CAPIF-1, and invokes the service APIs in the PLMN trust domain via CAPIF-2 and invokes the service APIs in the 3rd party trust domain via CAPIF-2e.
-The API invoker 3 within the 3rd party trust domain interacts with the CAPIF core function via CAPIF-1e, and invokes the service APIs in the PLMN trust domain via CAPIF-2e and invokes the service APIs in 3rd party trust domain via CAPIF-2.
-The API invoker 1 from outside the PLMN trust domain and 3rd party trust domain, interacts with the CAPIF core function via CAPIF-1e and invokes the service APIs in the PLMN trust domain and the service APIs in the 3rd party trust domain via CAPIF-2e.
+The API invoker 2 within the PLMN trust domain onboards and interacts with the CAPIF core function via CAPIF-1, and invokes the service APIs in the PLMN trust domain via CAPIF-2 and invokes the service APIs in the 3rd party trust domain via CAPIF-2e.
+The API invoker 3 within the 3rd party trust domain onboards and interacts with the CAPIF core function via CAPIF-1e, and invokes the service APIs in the PLMN trust domain via CAPIF-2e and invokes the service APIs in 3rd party trust domain via CAPIF-2.
+The API invoker 1 from outside the PLMN trust domain and 3rd party trust domain, onboards and interacts with the CAPIF core function via CAPIF-1e and invokes the service APIs in the PLMN trust domain and the service APIs in the 3rd party trust domain via CAPIF-2e.
+The CAPIF core function consolidates in the API invoker profile the service API enrollment information for the service APIs in the PLMN trust domain and the service APIs in the 3rd party trust domain, as specified in clause 8.1.3.